Early driver training in France: Vehicle

 The vehicle used for accompanied driving must have a rearview mirror on the left and right.
 It is forbidden to tow a trailer that requires a BE license.

 A warranty extension for the AAC is compulsory.
 Acceptance of the contract extension is at the discretion of the insurer.

 Escort

 The accompanying driver must have held a Category B license for five years without interruption.

-The accompanying driver should install a set of rearview mirrors on his or her car, to enable him or her to see both the sides and the rear of the vehicle.
+The accompanying driver should install a set of rearview mirrors on their car, to see both the sides and the rear of the vehicle.
 This will enable them to play their role more effectively and react more quickly to avoid an accident.

 Several people can be designated as escorts, and their names must be mentioned on the contract between the student, the driving school, and the escort.
 The agreement of the insurer of the accompanying person(s) is required.
 However, the insurer may refuse if the driver has committed: